MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/configure-event-hub.md

 Learn how to configure your Event Hub so that you can ingest events from Microsoft 365 Defender.

-Setup the required Resource Provider in the Event Hub’s subscription
+Setup the required Resource Provider in the Event Hub subscription
 --------------------------------------------------------------------

 1. Sign in to the [Azure portal](https://portal.azure.com).